klebermagno/training-data-analyst/README.md

 ```
 ## Kubernets

+## Architecture

+* Control plane: main part of the server with:
+  * etcd
+  * kube-scheduler: responsible for scheduling
+  * kube-cloud-manager: controllers that interact with underlying cloud providers. bringing in Google Cloud features like load balancers and storage volumes
+  * kube-controller-manager: monitor state of the cluster
+* Node

+Default configuration 1 control plane and 3 notes per zone.
+Multiples zones multiply this.

 ## Security
 On Google Kubernetes Engine (GKE) is recommended to use *Workload Identity*.
 Use gcloud to bind the Google service accounts and the Kubernetes service accounts using roles/iam.workloadIdentityUser.